CREST: Universal Safety Guardrails Through Cluster-Guided Cross-Lingual Transfer: Limitations and Future Work

 \section{Limitations and Future Work}

 While our approach offers scalable multilingual safety alignment, there are a few limitations.
-The use of machine-translated data can alter the original intent/tone of harmful content, potentially misrepresenting linguistic or cultural nuances critical for safety tasks.
-Secondly, our method does not explicitly account for reasoning or contextual comprehension, which are central to nuanced safety judgments.
-Future work could explore contextualized multilingual safety modeling using lightweight multilingual LLMs trained on 100+ languages for more robust semantic representations and improved cross-lingual generalization.
+First, our reliance on machine translation (MT) affects the work at two levels: the training data for non-English languages is machine-translated, and the evaluation benchmarks for non-English languages are likewise derived through MT.
+This means that reported performance for non-English settings is inherently bounded by MT fidelity, especially for low-resource languages where even state-of-the-art neural MT systems struggle to produce accurate translations.
+Similar MT-related limitations have been identified and analyzed in Polyguard \citelanguageresource{kumar2025polyguard}, the closest comparable multilingual safety system; we consider our approach a best-effort solution given the scarcity of natively annotated low-resource safety data.
+CREST's comparatively weaker performance on the naturally-collected Cultural Kaleidoscope benchmark further illustrates this gap.
+Secondly, our method does not explicitly account for reasoning or contextual comprehension, which is central to nuanced safety judgments.
+Future work could explore contextualized multilingual safety modeling using lightweight multilingual LLMs trained on 100+ languages for more robust semantic representations and improved cross-lingual generalization.`